Procurement Lifecycle

 Procurement Services: The person(s) holding the Requisitioner and/or Cost Center Buyer roles in GMS responsible for procuring goods and services for the Requesting Department.

-Unit Financial Management Team: The person(s) holding Cost Center Manager, Senior Business Manager, and Campus CFO roles in GMS responsible for the requesting department.
+Financial Management Team: The person(s) holding Cost Center Manager, Senior Business Manager, and Campus CFO roles in GMS responsible for the requesting department’s budget.

 Accounts Payable: The team responsible for processing invoices and issuing payments.

 The following actions are presented in the order that they must be performed for the process to work as intended, with the exception of 1A/1B: Requisition can precede supplier registration, or vice versa.
-Contract negotiations can begin prior to the supplier’s registration and/or approval of the Requisition, but the contract (if required) cannot be initiated in GMS (or completed) until the supplier is registered, and in general requisition submission and approval should precede contract submission in GMS.
+If a contract is required, statement of work negotiations can begin prior to supplier registration and/or approval of the Requisition, but the contract itself cannot be initiated in GMS (or completed) until the supplier is registered, and requisition approval must precede contract review and approval in GMS.

 All Suppliers/Payees are responsible for registering themselves/their business via the OCFO supplier set-up website.
 The process takes 5-7 minutes and assures that Georgetown has accurate information about them in order to make payment once payment is due.

-Accounts Payable reviews registrations, makes sure they are complete, and approves them.
+Accounts Payable reviews supplier registrations, makes sure they are complete, non-duplicative, and compliant, and approves them.
 Our expectation is that registrations will be reviewed within two (2) business days of the supplier completing/submitting their profile.

 The Requesting Department is responsible for defining the goods or services they are looking to acquire, or the payment they are looking to make.
-This should, at a minimum, include a description of the goods and/or services (or why a request for payment is being made), the business purpose and spend justification (operational impact; who/what/when/where/why), an estimate of the amount of yearly spend, an estimate of the length of the engagement (specifically, the dates over which the goods will be consumed, services performed, and the dates of the first and last payment, if known), worktags, and if the department has identified the payee or preferred suppliers.
-This can be done via email (or ticket) to the Procurement Services team based on your department/campus.
+This should, at a minimum, include a description of the goods and/or services (e.g., scope of work) (or why a request for payment is being made), the business purpose/spend justification (operational impact; who/what/when/where/why), an estimate of the amount of yearly spend and total spend, an estimate of the length of the engagement (specifically, the dates over which the goods will be consumed, services performed, and the dates of the first and last payment, if known), worktags, and if the department has identified the payee or preferred suppliers.
+This can be done via email (or ticket) to the Procurement Services team based on the procedures for the department/campus.

 Procurement Services either: